Generalized Seiberg-Witten equations on Riemann surface: Abstract

 \section{Abstract}

-Mathematical properties of a dimensional reduction of generalized Seiberg-Witten equations in dimension four are studied.
-The resulting equations produce an extra ``Higgs field''.
-Under suitable regularity assumptions, the moduli space of solutions to the reduced equations admits a K\"ahler structure.
-If the K\"ahler form is integral, the pre-quantum line bundle over the moduli space of solutions is the Quillen's determinant line-bundle construction.
-In the absence of the Higgs field, the equations reduce the Symplectic Vortex equations, with holomorphic curves taking values in a complex submanifold of the target manifold.
+In this paper we consider twice-dimensionally reduced, generalized Seiberg-Witten equations, defined on a compact Riemann surface.
+A novel feature of the reduction technique is that the resulting equations produce an extra ``Higgs field''.
+Under suitable regularity assumptions, we show that the moduli space of gauge-equivalent classes of solutions to the reduced equations, is a smooth K\"ahler manifold and construct a pre-quantum line bundle over the moduli space of solutions.